cs-fullstack-2019-fall/html-input2-cw-jackbolton901/README.md

+Score : 3
 # HTML Input 2 CW
+#### Partial : no fieldset for user information, gender should be radio button not checkbox
 Duplicate the form depicted in the included image.
 Note the following:

 * Use placeholders (hints) where shown